-As of the end of 2023, more than 1 million gallons of LNAPL have been recovered since remediation began.
-In addition, the remaining LNAPL plume is being successfully degraded by the BS/BV system and the VES system.
-Subsurface bioremediation is estimated to have removed another 510,000 gallons of LNAPL from 2013 through the end of 2023.
+As of 2020, roughly 1 million gallons of LNAPL have been recovered since remediation began.
+In addition, the remaining LNAPL plume is being degraded in place by the BS/BV system and the VES system.
+The LNAPL mass degraded in place by bioremediation is tracked by monitoring recovery of Carbon Dioxide gas in the VES system.
+Subsurface bioremediation is estimated to have removed another 330,000 gallons of LNAPL from the site from 2013 through the end of 2020.